eliasalbisser/exportypst/README.md

 required fields are:
 - title

-And you write your notes e.g. `nvim my_course/01-lecture.typ`
+And you write your notes e.g. `nvim my_course/notes/01-lecture.typ`
 > Note that the files will be imported in the order of their file-names, so you should use a naming convention.
-I personally like to use the date e.g. `2025.08.10-lecture.typ`
+> I personally like to use the date e.g. `2025.08.10-lecture.typ`

-You will end up with different files in your folder
+Over the semester, you will likely end up with different files in your folder.

+For that reason I chose to organise the notes into a subdirectory, and not directly in the course root.
+This will help you to keep your files clean.

 By running